SoftUni-Internal/interactive-content/EN/03-Exception-Handling/03-Raising-(Throwing)-Exceptions.md

 - **Step 3: Test the Person Class**

-In your main program, test whether your class behaves correctly.
+In the main program, test whether the class behaves correctly.

-Create several objects of type Person – one with **valid data**, one with an **empty first name**, one with **null as last name**, one with **negative age** and one with **age > 120**.
+Create several objects of type Person – one with **valid data**, one with an **empty string for a first name**, one with **null as last name**, one with **negative age** and one with **age > 120**.

-Check whether executing the code results in errors in case data is invalid.
+Check whether executing the code results in errors in case the entered data is invalid.

 Test the invalid cases one by one.

 Comment out the other invalid lines of code.

-Your program will stop executing when the first error occurs.
+Note: The program will stop executing when the first error occurs.

 ```java
 public static void main(String[] args) {